- 2017 UDIA WA Awards for Excellence, EnviroDevelopment Chairman's Choice Award - Winner (Awarded to Noahs Rosehill Waters)

 Pritchard Francis staff have been active with regard to tree retention and on site balance of materials.
 The Pritchard Francis team has been responsible for the initial planning, detailed review, concept design, service upgrades and preparation of design packs.

-The development has recently received Six Leaf accreditation under UDIA’s EnviroDevelopment program.
+The development has received Six Leaf accreditation under UDIA’s EnviroDevelopment program.
 It is the first private subdivision in WA to receive the award for all six categories.